eisenbruch/trafficvision-chrome-extension/README.md

 ## Installation (Development)

+1. Clone/download this repo
 1. Open Chrome and navigate to `chrome://extensions/`
-2. Enable **Developer mode** using the toggle in the top right corner
+1. Enable **Developer mode** using the toggle in the top right corner
-3. Click **Load unpacked**
+1. Click **Load unpacked**
-4. Select the `trafficvision-chrome-extension` folder
+1. Select the `trafficvision-chrome-extension` folder
-5. The TrafficVision.Live extension icon will appear in your Chrome toolbar
+1. The TrafficVision.Live extension icon will appear in your Chrome toolbar

 ## Usage